UniversalDependencies/docs/_en/pos/AUX_.md

 The prototypical function of an auxiliary word is modifying the main predicate in an [aux](), [aux:pass](), or [cop]() relation.
-In certain constructions, a word tagged as `AUX` may assume the status of the main predicate of a clause (promotion).
+However, in certain circumstances, a word tagged as `AUX` may assume the status of the main predicate of a clause (promotion).
+Auxiliaries can be coordinated but do not normally take modifiers.
+See the [syntax overview](/u/overview/syntax.html#the-status-of-function-words) for details.

 ### Ambiguity with `VERB`